IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-accounts-linking-storage-accts-v2.md

   description: "Azure Media Services supports multiple storage accounts.
 You can link an existing storage account, or create a new storage account prior to the creation of your Media Services account and pass it in to the create call.
 Learn to do this by following recommended steps." ms.author: inhenkel"johndeu,jiayali"
   ownershipid: "StorageMediaEdge_Media"
-  pagetitle: "Learn to link and manage storage accounts in Azure Media Services"
+ title:  "Learn to link and manage storage accounts in Azure Media Services"
   problemids: ""
   productpesids: "14885"
   resourcerequired: "False"